 PSL offers several opportunities for student employment and compensated work assignments compatible with your studies, so that you can navigate the academic year with peace of mind, knowing that your day-to-day expenses will be covered.

-- Student orientation (information and communications for the student community, orientation for international students, etc.)
+- Welcome new students (information and communication with the student community, reception of foreign students, etc.)

 Picture a consultant with a fresh face, eager to learn, fast-tracked into the professional world and business administration.
 What if that were you?